 Cory catfish, popularly called cory cats, are bottom-dwellers who feed on food particles that have sunk to the bottom of the tank.
-They are usually kept only in singles or in pairs, since they grow quite large.
+They are usually kept only in singles or in pairs since they grow quite large.
 Cory cats also do well in community tanks as they’re fairly non-confrontational and tend to ignore other fish.
-Corydoras Sterbia are still one of my all time favorite Cory catfish.
+Corydoras Sterbia is still one of my all-time favorite Cory catfish.
 Read why in one of our sterbia care guides.

 Get a Corydora catfish if:

 - You want a change from your typical community fish.
 Also, you want an easy way to keep the bottom of your tank clean at all times.